 Cambridge Companions to Philosphy, Religion and Culture is part of a series from Cambridge University Press, offering introductions to major writers, artists, and philosophers, as well as special topics and periods.
 The collections are cross-searchable and updated as new editions are made available.

-HOLLIS+ is a tool that allows you to search Books and Articles, in the Harvard collection, at the same time.
+HOLLIS is a tool that allows you to search books, article and other materials in the Harvard collection.

-Social Science Premium provides access to databases covering the international literature in the social sciences, including politics, sociology, social services, anthropology, and education.
+Social Science Premium enables you to search across databases covering the international literature in the social sciences, including politics, sociology, social services, anthropology, and education.

 Philosophy, History & Politics